 The secret to this is the ability of the QC20-W system to carry out a restricted arc (220°) in two of the planes.
 This produces a modified test analysis for that arc but still produces an overall circularity value for that test.

-With all three tests carried out around a single point it allows the use of the (new for Ballbar 20) volumetric diagnostics report, giving you more information and quicker than with previous systems.
+With all three tests carried out around a single point it allows the use of the volumetric diagnostics report in Ballbar 20 software, giving you more information and quicker than with previous systems.

 - The user has a choice of several report formats according to International standards (e.g. ISO, ASME) and the comprehensive Renishaw diagnostics (including volumetric analysis) with a number of different screens views and links to the help manual.

 - These reports give a value for a single overall indicator of machine positioning performance, e.g. circular deviation.

 - Many reports can be customised and can deliver an in depth diagnosis of a machines errors; all from a single test.